thiblahute/meson-website/Reference-manual.md

 ### project ###

 The first argument to this function must be a string defining the name of this project.
 It must be followed by one or more programming languages that the project uses.
 Supported values for languages are <tt>c</tt>, <tt>cpp</tt> (for <tt>C++</tt>), <tt>objc</tt>, <tt>objcpp</tt>, <tt>fortran</tt>, <tt>java</tt>, <tt>cs</tt> (for <tt>C#</tt>) and <tt>vala</tt>.

+### run_command ###

+Runs the command specified in positional arguments.
+Returns an opaque object containing the result of the invocation.

 ### run_target ###